And The Best RV For Full-Time Living IS…

 What size refrigerator does it have?
 Is it a residential fridge?
 How is it powered?
 Can you fit enough food to feed everyone without hitting the store every two or three days?

 Will you want the convenience of a washer and dryer?
 Or are you fine using a laundromat?

 So.
 Many.
 Things.
 To.
 Consider.
 (And I am glad I don't have to consider how I'd handle kids, lol)

 Me?
-I lucked out with my used 24' Crossroads Slingshot travel trailer with no slideouts.
-It's a Thor product, yet I have had virtually no issue with it in 5 years.
-So, just because you get a lesser quality RV doesn't mean you WILL have problems.
+I lucked out with my used 24 foot Crossroads Slingshot travel trailer with no slideouts.
+It's a Thor product, yet I have had virtually no issue with it in the over 6 years I've owned it.

 The picks are not a guessing game and are not subjective.
-The decisions are based on a few factors, including real user reviews from real owners.
+They are based on a few factors, including honest user reviews from real owners.

-Then you can find the best products that fit your criteria of facilities and comforts with the least risk, no matter what floorplans and amenities they have.
+Then you can find the best campers to live in that fit your criteria of facilities and comforts with the least risk, no matter what floorplans and amenities they have.

 If your dream includes staying where it will snow/get below freezing for periods, you should:

 Don't expect great gas mileage from any of these—the lighter, the better.
 Also, consider diesel vs. gas.
 Is diesel readily available to trucks/RVs around your area?